The easiest way to prepare the parameters for a spectral synthesis is by loading a configuration template.

 when requesting an on-demand calculation.
 Actually, the full purpose of the online web-interface is to edit a configuration file.
 This file can be saved and downloaded for

 future operations.
-Every user is identified by a cookie and the IP address, and has a unique configuration file associated to this ID.
+Every user is identified by a cookie and their IP address, and has a unique configuration file associated to this ID.

-Templates: By selecting a template, and pressing "load", the user replaces the actual configuration file
+By selecting a template, and clicking on "Load Template", the user replaces the actual configuration file

 by that of the template.
 Several templates targeting the main objects in the solar system are available.
 One can then